 In determining a method, the approach should be flexible, platform-agnostic and business-friendly.
 It should also be continuous and comprehensive enough to make it effective, efficient, and to help prevent future mistakes and missed vulnerabilities.

-The Building Blocks of Web Security
+The Building Blocks of Client-Side Security

 - Vulnerability Management—Penetration tests and security vulnerability assessments help diagnose immediately addressable vulnerability issues.
 However, additional scrutiny should be applied to runtime client-side code.
 This will help to accurately and precisely discover such vulnerabilities and provide actionable information.